HenrYxZ/pictorial-map/README.md

 This repository contains a tool for creating and displaying 3D Pictorial Maps using Procedural techniques.
-It is divided in a Python script (backend) which runs Procedural Placement of assets using data as input.
+It is divided in a Python script (backend) which runs Procedural Placement of assets using data as input and generates output data representing the placement.
 The input data are ecotope definitions in JSON format, and image files for height maps and density maps for each ecotope.
 Then the frontend is a Javascript Web App that uses three.js.
-The frontend also works using data as input which are 3D models in glTF format, placement information and surface information given in JSON format.
+The frontend also works using data as input which are 3D models in glTF format, and placement and terrain information given in JSON format.

 For a detailed explanation on the algorithm used, read the [paper](docs/paper.pdf)